 We compared dozens of different outdoor dog kennels, dog runs, and other types of fenced enclosures to help you pick the best one for your pet.
 Check ’em out below!

-About: The Advantek Pet Gazebo is a outdoor dog kennel that allows your dog to relax outside in a safe, enclosed area.
+About: The Advantek Pet Gazebo is an outdoor dog kennel that allows your dog to relax outside in a safe, enclosed area.
+While most of the kennels listed here are designed to be permanent, this pet gazebo can be disassembled without too much work if you need to relocate it.
+For regular travel though, we’d recommend going with a portable dog fence.

 - Unique Design.
 This dog kennel’s octagonal design sets it apart from others.